Danzan-ryū: History

 Seishiro Okazaki was born in Fukushima Prefecture, Japan in 1890.
 In 1906, he immigrated to the island of Hawaii.
 Soon after, he was afflicted with a pulmonary condition which may have been tuberculosis.
 During this time, young Okazaki began studying under a Yōshin-ryū jujutsu sensei by the name of Yoshimatsu Tanaka in Hilo, Hawaii.
 Okazaki assiduously pursued his studies under Tanaka and after some time found that his respiratory condition had gone into remission.
-Okazaki felt that the study of martial arts had played a large role in his physical recovery and as a result, he decided to dedicate his life to the study and teaching of jujitsu and related disciplines.
+Okazaki felt that the study of martial arts had played a large role in his physical recovery and as a result, he decided to dedicate his life to the study and teaching of jujutsu and related disciplines.

 Okazaki later adopted the Western first name, Henry.

 In 1924, Okazaki returned to Japan and undertook a study of the various schools, or ryū-ha, of the then most popular Jūjutsu styles of Yōshin-ryū, Namba-Shoshin Ryū, Iwaga Ryū, Kosogabe Ryū, Kōdōkan Jūdō, and several others.
 Later that year when he returned to the Hawaiian Islands, he continued the study of jūjutsu under the various masters who had emigrated from Japan to Hawaii.
 Incorporating not only traditional jūjutsu, but also Lua, Shōrin-ryū Karate, Eskrima, Boxing, Chin Na and Folk Wrestling, he began to synthesize the most effective aspects of these various styles into an eclectic system which he called Danzan Ryū.
 Prof. Okazaki used this name to honor his Chinese martial arts teacher, Wo Chong.
 The Chinese name for Hawai'i is T'an Shan (檀山).
 When used in Japanese, these kanji are pronounced Dan Zan.
 Their literal meaning is "sandalwood mountain".

 First classes

 Professor Okazaki's school was founded in Honolulu, Hawi'i.
 The name Kodenkan (古伝館) can be translated as 'The School of the Ancient Tradition'.
-Prof. Okazaki's method of instruction prescribed that the senpai|seniors teach their junior students in a spirit of mutual aid.
+Prof. Okazaki's method of instruction prescribed that the seniors teach their junior students in a spirit of mutual aid.
 Professor Okazaki declared this method of instruction to be the founding philosophy of the discipline.

 This form of teaching perfectly embodies the KOKUA concept, which in Hawaiian means to help each other.